lesterchan/wp-sweep/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### 1.1.0
+* NEW: Added WP Rest API Endpoint support, sweep/v1/count/<name>, sweep/v1/details/<name>, and sweep/v1/sweep/<name>
+* FIXED: Follow as close as possible to WordPress Coding Standards

 ### 1.0.12
-* NEw: Bump to WordPress 4.9
+* NEW: Bump to WordPress 4.9
 * NEW: Update README to incompatible plugins

 ### 1.0.10